florist-notes/aicore_s/notes/ai_workstation/essence_of_computation.md

 <img src="img/net/1.jpg" height=310px><a> </a><img src="img/net/2.jpg" height=310px><a> </a><img src="img/net/3.jpg" height=310px>
 <br />

 You see the blue wire in the first picture is of optical fiber cable incoming into the lab switch.
 The yellow/ white ones are 10-G RJ45 Ethernet cable.
-The rightmost picture is of Unifi Deam Machine Pro.
+The rightmost picture is of Unifi Deam Machine Pro in my lab.

 <br />